nasirlukman/beautiful-jekyll/_posts/2021-02-14-SS-data-summary.md

+---
+layout: post
+title: Quick Soil Sampling Data Summary With Python
+subtitle: Using pandas, matplotlib and numpy to create a quick and dirty plot that summarized your data.
+Just enough to make your job easier.
+tags: [python, geology, soil sampling, data, pandas, matplotlib, numpy]
+---

 Geologist often use soil sampling method in mineral exploration to gather information about elements anomaly in the soil of a certain area.
 The output of this activity is a database containing coordinates and various elements concentration from the sample taken at that point.
 Before diving deep into the data and doing any fancy analysis, it is always a good idea to familiarized ourself with the data by looking into the summary statistics and a general and spatial relationship of the data as a whole.
 By using python we can write a simple code to get the summary statistics and some useful graphs to summarized the data in just a few minutes.

 We will use `pandas`, `numpy` and `matplotib` libraries for this code, so let's begin with importing our library